 • fear

-Unexpected panic attacks occur without an obvious cause.
-Expected panic attacks are cued by external stressors, like phobias.
+Unexpected panic attacks can occur without an obvious cause.
+Expected panic attacks are cued by external stressors, such as phobias.

 Panic attacks can happen to anyone, but having more than one may be a sign of panic disorder, a mental health condition characterized by sudden and repeated panic attacks.

-A panic attack or anxiety attack can both cause physical and emotional symptoms, including:
+A panic attack can cause physical and emotional symptoms, including:

 • apprehension and worry